peterwilmshurst/bootstrap4/readme.md

 - Gulp Util,
 - Vinyl FTP.

+Requires Node version **8.11.4**.
+It is recommended to use NVM to install Node.js.
+NVM allows you to manage multiple active node.js versions.
+For more information [click here](https://itnext.io/nvm-the-easiest-way-to-switch-node-js-environments-on-your-machine-in-a-flash-17babb7d5f1b "Node Version Manager")

 ## How to use:

-- Download, unzip and rename with the name if your project
+- Download, unzip and rename with the name of your project
-- Load Terminal
-- CD into your project directory
-- Type "npm install" to install the node_modules folder
+- Using a terminal, type "npm install" to install the node_modules folder
-- Type "ncu" to see dependency version information (last update date 07/11/18)
-- Type "ncu -a" to update all dependencies to the latest version
 - Type "gulp" to run the default gulpfile action